yasminadaileh1/city-explorer/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->

+about the yelp URL sahar helped me with the .sit because I didn't git the idea by my self :) !